simons-public/protonfixes/README.md

 **Progress Dialog / Splashscreen**

-If Steam is in big picture mode, protontricks will try to launch a similarly themed splash dialog using `cefpython` (pictured above).
+If Steam is in big picture mode, protonfixes will try to launch a similarly themed splash dialog using `cefpython` (pictured above).
 Otherwise it will try to use `zenity` to display a progress bar.
 If Steam is not in big picture mode, it will default to `zenity`.
 The progress bar or splashscreen can help let you know that protonfixes is running a long task, for example installing `dotnet35`.

 For the progress dialog to work, you need to have `zenity` installed on your system, the steam-runtime version is broken.
 It can probably be installed using your distro's package manager.